-- a.
-If MORE than sixteen (16) teams qualify, teams will play off in a qualifying round. - b.
-If LESS than sixteen (16) teams qualify, byes in the first round will be assigned starting with the top seed on down.
+The pairings for the first round are contingent on the number of teams qualifying for the tournament.
+All teams with a 40% or better record will qualify and compete in the tournament if they so choose.
+If more than sixteen (16) teams qualify, teams will play off in a playdown round.
+If less than sixteen (16) teams qualify, byes in the first round will be assigned, starting with the top seed on down.

-8.3 Ranking and pairings information will be distributed via the CIAC web site - www.ciacsports.com - on Thursday, May 24, 2018.
-QUALIFYING ROUND TEAMS WILL BE NOTIFIED IN ADVANCE.
+8.3 Rankings and pairings will be available via the CIAC web site on Thursday, May 24, 2018.